caoty777/Simulated-Multi-Robot-Arm-Object-Passing-System/README.md

 1. First we obtain the schematics of the Jaco arm. ![alt text](https://github.com/axander89/ECE470/blob/master/imgs/assignment2_1.png "schematics")

-2. We define a set of desired joint angles, 'theta_desired'.
+2. We define a set of desired joint angles, theta_desired.

 3. We obtain T<sub>1</sub><sup>0</sup>, where T<sub>1</sub><sup>0</sup> is the homogeneous configuration of the base {b} of the Jaco arm w.r.t. the world.